The Samsung Galaxy S8 is a locus of control for Samsung devices all throughout your house. It comes pre-loaded with the Samsung Connect App.

 And the list goes on.
 And on.
 There’s almost too many devices that work with the GS8, so we’ve highlighted some of the best options out there for extending the influence of your phone.

-Read on below to see our favorite picks.
+Read on below to browse our favorite picks.

 1. New Samsung Gear VR